IgorMarques/GemCounter/README.md

 GEMS:

-rails: 2
+rails: 2 - Ruby on Rails is a full-stack web framework optimized for programmer happiness and sustainable produc
-unicorn: 1
+unicorn: 1 - \Unicorn is an HTTP server for Rack applications designed to only serve fast clients on low-latency,
-draper: 1
+draper: 1 - Draper adds an object-oriented layer of presentation logic to your Rails apps.
-devise: 1
+devise: 1 - Flexible authentication solution for Rails with Warden
-rest_client: 1
+rest_client: 1 - Same as rest-client, but removes mime-types dependency. -- A simple HTTP and REST client for Ruby, in
-carrierwave: 1
+carrierwave: 1 - Upload files in your Ruby applications, map them to a range of ORMs, store them on different backends
-fog: 1
+fog: 1 - The Ruby cloud services library.
+Supports all major cloud providers including AWS, Rackspace, Linode,
-ransack: 1
+ransack: 1 - Ransack is the successor to the MetaSearch gem.
+It improves and expands upon MetaSearch's functionali
-simple_form: 1
+simple_form: 1 - Forms made easy!
-sass-rails: 1
+sass-rails: 1 - Sass adapter for the Rails asset pipeline.
-bootstrap-sass: 1
+bootstrap-sass: 1 - Twitter's Bootstrap, converted to Sass and ready to drop into Rails or Compass
-bootswatch-rails: 1
+bootswatch-rails: 1 - Bootswatches converted to SCSS ready to use in Rails asset pipeline.
-uglifier: 1
+uglifier: 1 - Uglifier minifies JavaScript files by wrapping UglifyJS to be accessible in Ruby
-coffee-rails: 1
+coffee-rails: 1 - CoffeeScript adapter for the Rails asset pipeline.
-jquery-rails: 1
+jquery-rails: 1 - This gem provides jQuery and the jQuery-ujs driver for your Rails 4+ application.
-turbolinks: 1
+turbolinks: 1 - Turbolinks makes following links in your web application faster (use with Rails Asset Pipeline)
-jbuilder: 1
+jbuilder: 1 - Create JSON structures via a Builder-style DSL
-sdoc: 1
+sdoc: 1 - rdoc generator html with javascript search index.
-rails_12factor: 1
+rails_12factor: 1 - Run Rails the 12factor way

 TOTAL: 19